AngelaInfanta/FLITSR-extension-demo/README.md

 # flitsr-extension-demo README

-This is the README for your extension "flitsr-extension-demo".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "flitsr-extension-demo".
+This extension is an enhancement of spectrum based fault localisation FLITSR (Fault Localisation using Iterative Test Suite Reduction)for better usability.

 ## Features